top of page

 2. The Creator: The Builder of Possibility

-Driven by the desire to innovate and create something valuable and long-lasting.
+Driven by the desire to invent, design, and build something meaningful and lasting.

 Example brand: Notion, Adobe, Canva, Autodesk